silexphp/Silex/doc/providers/propel.rst

             'propel.model_path'  => __DIR__.'/path/to/model/classes',
     ));

-Alternatively, if you installed Propel by Git in ``vendor/propel`` and you built your model with default Propel generator options:
+Alternatively, if you 've installed Propel by Git in ``vendor/propel`` and you built your model with default Propel generator options:

     $app->register(new Silex\Provider\PropelServiceProvider());